NordicHPC/sonar/doc/roadmap.md

   by command line arguments.
 - Usage of Slurm should be possible to specify by command line argument.
-- We should have a (rough) plan on how long we should keep files and how and when to clean old files.
+- We should recommendations on how long to keep files and how and when to clean old files.